 \section{Introduction}

-Fra\"\i ss\'e in \cite{Fraisse}, conjectured that, every descending sequence of countable order types is finite, and every antichain of countable order types is finite.
+Fra\"\i ss\'e in \cite{Fraisse}, conjectured that every descending sequence of countable order types is finite, and every antichain of countable order types is finite.
 That is, the class of countable linear orders is \emph{well quasi ordered}.
-Laver confirmed the conjecture by proving a stronger statement than what Fra\"\i ss\'e conjectured. \begin{thm}\cite{Fraisse_otp_conj} The class of $\sigma$-scattered linear orders is well quasi ordered.
+Laver confirmed the conjecture by proving a stronger statement. \begin{thm}\cite{Fraisse_otp_conj} The class of $\sigma$-scattered linear orders is well quasi ordered.
 In particular every descending chain of $\sigma$-scattered linear orders is finite. \end{thm} Here the class of linear orders is considered with the quasi order of embeddability.
 Recall that a linear order $L$ is said to be scattered if it does not contain a copy of the rationals. $L$ is called $\sigma$-scattered if it is a countable union of scattered linear orders.
-At the end of his paper Laver asks about the behavior of non $\sigma$-scattered linear orders under embeddability.
-For instance \emph{to what extent Laver's theorem is sharp?} If the answer to this question is independent of $ZFC$, \emph{what are the obstructions to the sharpness of Laver's theorem?}
+At the end of his paper, Laver asks about the behavior of non-$\sigma$-scattered linear orders under embeddability.
+For instance \emph{to what extent Laver's theorem is sharp?} If the answer to this question is independent of $\ZFC$, \emph{what are the obstructions to the sharpness of Laver's theorem?}

 Not very long after Laver proved Theorem \ref{laver}, various theorems in the direction of showing that Laver's theorem is consistently not sharp were proved.
-Baumgartner in \cite{reals_isomorphic} showed that it is consistent that all $\aleph_1$-dense sets of the reals are isomorphic.
-He mentions in \cite{reals_isomorphic} that one can add all $\aleph_1$ sized subsets of the reals to the class of all $\sigma$-scattered linear orders in order to obtain a class $\mathcal{L}$ of linear orders such that $\mathcal{L}$ is strictly larger than the class of $\sigma$-scattered linear orders, $\mathcal{L}$ is closed under taking suborders and it is consistent that $\mathcal{L}$ is well quasi ordered.
-Another result in the direction of "Laver's theorem is consistently not sharp" is due to Abraham and Shelah.
-In \cite{club_isomorphic}, they showed that the proper forcing axiom implies that every two non-stationary Countryman lines are either isomorphic or reverse isomorphic.
-Since every Countryman line contains an uncountable non-stationary suborder, one can even considers a larger class of linear orders than what Baumgartner and Laver considered and still have a class of linear orders which is consistently well quasi ordered and which is closed under taking suborders.
-Later Martinez-Ranero in \cite{Alines_wqo} showed that under $PFA$ the class of all Aronszajn lines is well quasi ordered.
+Baumgartner in \cite{reals_isomorphic}, showed that it is consistent that all $\aleph_1$-dense sets of the reals are isomorphic.
+In the same paper, he mentions that one can add all $\aleph_1$ sized subsets of the reals to the class of all $\sigma$-scattered linear orders in order to obtain a class $\mathcal{L}$ of linear orders such that $\mathcal{L}$ is strictly larger than the class of $\sigma$-scattered linear orders, $\mathcal{L}$ is closed under taking suborders and it is consistent that $\mathcal{L}$ is well quasi ordered.